Clemapfel/crisp/docs/index.md

 This page lists all major functions and their corresponding entries in the tutorials.
 You can navigate to each section by clicking the links or visiting `/crisp/docs/xyz` right here on github where xyz is the theme of the tutorial

-If this is your first time using `crisp`, consider reading the tutorial in the order recommended [here](../README.md/#tutorial).
+If this is your first time using `crisp`, consider reading the tutorials in the order recommended [here](../README.md/#tutorial).

 ---